🕵️♂️ Inside the 0.04% Club

 Pick one recurring task and answer these three prompts.
 Write them down somewhere your team can see:

-• What does “good output” look like?
+1. What does "good output" look like?
+(One sentence.
+Keep it simple.)

 Three questions.